Adrian Aguilar Life Saving PDA Surgery to Close a Congenital Heart Defect

 After undergoing several diagnostic tests, including heart ultrasounds and an MRI of his brain, Cinthia learned her son had Tuberous Sclerosis Complex, a rare genetic disorder that causes benign tumors to form in the brain and various organ systems, which can potentially lead to significant health problems as well as developmental delays.
 Adrian also had a patent ductus arteriosus (PDA), an opening between two major blood vessels leading from the heart.
 Shortly after birth, the opening closes naturally on its own.
 But if the PDA remains open, it can cause too much blood to flow into to the baby’s lungs.

 “The cardiologist gave my son Motrin for three days but that didn’t close his PDA,” said Cinthia.
-“Since the hospital didn’t have a (pediatric) cardiovascular surgeon nor a cardiologist that could close Adrian’s PDA, our son was transferred to The Children’s Hospital of San Antonio.
+“Since the hospital didn’t have a (pediatric) cardiovascular surgeon nor a cardiologist that could close Adrian’s PDA, our son was transferred to CHRISTUS Children's.
 His doctors wanted him to have access to all of the specialists that he needed in one place.

-”On September 2, 2022, at three weeks old, Adrian was transferred to Children's Hospital.
+”On September 2, 2022, at three weeks old, Adrian was transferred to CHRISTUS Children's.

 Adrian’s life-saving care